Department of American Studies

 What can watching a Cardinals game teach us about American culture?
 How do recreational facilities reflect or shape their local environments?
 Should celebrated athletes speak out on American politics?
 Are sports leisure or business?
 How have sporting contests functioned as allegories for national crises over race or gender?
 These questions and more form the center to this course, which uses sports as a lens to examine the diversity of American culture in terms of race, gender, sexuality, ability, and more.

-Attributes: American Studies Practices, Nutrition, Health, Well Elective, Diversity in the US (A&S)
+Attributes: American Studies Practices, American Studies Electives, Nutrition, Health, Well Elective, Diversity in the US (A&S)

 ASTD 2880 - Race and Citizenship in St. Louis History and Culture